vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/9_fwd_capture.md

-**Perfect forwarding** and **forwarding references** allow developers to write generic *template functions* that retain the *lvalueness*/*rvalueness* of passed arguments, in order to avoid unnecessary copies or support reference semantics without having to implement multiple overloads. *([This article](http://eli.thegreenplace.net/2014/perfect-forwarding-and-universal-references-in-c/) by **Eli Bendersky** explains them in depth.
-I will assume you're familiar with the concepts for the rest of the article.)*
+**Perfect forwarding** and **forwarding references** allow developers to write generic *template functions* that retain the *lvalueness*/*rvalueness* of passed arguments, in order to avoid unnecessary copies or support reference semantics without having to implement multiple overloads.
+*([This article](http://eli.thegreenplace.net/2014/perfect-forwarding-and-universal-references-in-c/) by **Eli Bendersky** explains them in depth.
+I will assume you're familiar with these concepts for the rest of the article.)*

-In this article, I'll cover the issues *(and their solutions)* related to capturing perfectly-forwarded objects into lambdas.
+In this article, I'll cover the issues related to capturing *perfectly-forwarded* objects into lambdas and a possible solution.